17 March 2008

-The Woodworm Lifecycle
+The Stages of the Woodworm Lifecycle

 For the purpose of this explanation we have made the assumption that the beetle that lands on the timber is a pregnant female:

-1. The female beetle starts the woodworm lifecycle process by laying her eggs directly into the timber through cracks, crevices and existing flight holes.
+1. The female beetle starts the woodworm life cycle process by laying her eggs directly into the timber through cracks, crevices and existing flight holes.
 To protect the eggs they are not left on the surface of the timber.

-2. After a few weeks the eggs hatch downwards into the timber and produce larvae – this is the worm stage of the infestation.
+2. After a few weeks, the eggs hatch downwards into the timber and produce larvae – this is the worm stage of the infestation.

-3. The worm, or larval stage, carries on for any where between 2 and 5 years.
-In that time the larvae eats its way up and down the timbers and causes the structural damage to the timber.
-It is at this stage in the lifecycle that the frass, or dust, that is associated with woodworm is produced.
+3. The worm, or larval stage, carries on for anywhere between 2 and 5 years.
+In that time, the larvae eats its way up and down the timbers and causes the structural damage to the timber.
+It is at this stage in the life cycle that the frass, or dust, that is associated with woodworm is produced.

-4. Towards the end of its lifecycle it forms a pupal chamber where it enlarges the tunnelling towards the surface of the timber and pupates from the larval stage into an adult beetle.
+4. Towards the end of its lifecycle, it forms a pupal chamber where it enlarges the tunneling towards the surface of the timber and pupates from the larval stage into an adult wood worm beetle.
 The adult beetle then eats its way through the last thin veneer of timber producing the round exit holes that you normally see.
 From here on in the beetle causes very little further damage to the timber.

 It is the round exit holes that normally identify timber that has been subjected to beetle infestation.
 The females live for between 10 and 14 days whereas their male counterparts only live between 3 and 4 days.
 Once the adult male beetles have emerged from the chamber there sole purpose is to mate with as many female partners in their short lifespan and the lifecycle continues.